anwar-hegazy/mdp_stuff/electronics/intro_to_electronics.md

 *Example 2*
 A battery powers a small lightbulb.
-This could be described as series of actions:
+This could be described as series of related actions:

   * The battery generates electrons at one terminal and takes in electrons at the other terminal
   * The bulb lights up as electrons flow around the circuit